andyw8/ruby_words/README.md

 # Ruby Words

 This is a simple gem which emits a list of words used within the Ruby language.
-The intenion is to use it for building programming dictionaries for tools such as [cspell](https://cspell.org).
+The intention is to use it for building programming dictionaries for tools such as [cspell](https://cspell.org).

 ## Installation